 Join a climate action group and participate, even just one action a month.
-Here are some good ones:
+Here are ones:

 Citizens’ Climate Lobby to create the political will for climate solutions by enabling individual breakthroughs in the exercise of personal and political power.
 Non-partisan non-profit working for federal carbon fee and dividend law.

 Our Children’s Trust securing the legal right to a stable climate and healthy atmosphere for all present and future generations.

 Our Climate mobilizes and empowers the genrations most affected by climate change to pass inclusive, science-based climate policy through creative, civic engagement.